-An ecological footprint on the basis of nearly 7 times as much wind looks favourable, but how efficient wind can be harvested?
-How useful is the power of 680 000 MW (0,68 TW) blowing over The Netherlands?
+An ecological footprint of 1/7 of our surface on the basis of nearly 7 times as much wind as we need looks favourable, but how efficiently can wind be harvested?
+How useful is the power of 680 GW blowing over The Netherlands?
 The technical efficiency of wind turbines is maximally 40%, practically 20%.
-The energy from wind principally can not be harvested fully because the wind then would stand still behind the turbine.
+The energy from wind principally cannot be harvested fully because the wind then would stand still behind the turbine.
 At least 60% of the energy is necessary to remove the air behind the turbine fast enough.
-Technical efficiency alone (R1) increases the wind based footprint of 1/7 into more then 1⁄2.
-But there are other efficiencies (see Fig. 12) together reducing the available wind energy from 0,68 TW available into maximally 0.02 TW useful.
+Technical efficiency alone (R1) increases the windbased footprint of 1/7 into more than $\frac{1}{2}$ .
+But there are other efficiencies (see Fig. 16) together reducing the available wind energy from 680 GW available into maximally 20 GW useful.